yahongie2014/PurchaseOrder/README.md

 - Currency conversion service
 - Multi-language support for units (English and Arabic)
 - Well-organized config file to customize package behavior
+- Redis broadcast channels for order and product events

 ---